 Although we still have a couple of horses, now our time is taken up by dogs – breeding, training, competing and, of course, loving these dogs!

-This is a life-long passion for me: starting in 4-H as a kid and continuing through various breeds, including Irish Setters, Golden Retrievers, Doberman, German Shepherds and a Dane.
+Dogs are a life-long passion for me: starting in 4-H as a kid and continuing through various breeds, including Irish Setters, Doberman, German Shepherds and a Dane.
 I’ve trained and/or competed in field work, obedience, rally, tracking, bench shows, Schutzhund and (way back when) in junior showmanship.

 Then I discovered Labs and I’ve been hooked for nearly 30 years!
 I love watching their eyes light up when they get their first bird.
 It’s as if they’re saying, “THIS is what I was born to do!”

-And I love showing off what my dogs can do.
-If you ever feel like asking about my favorite stories, sit down and get comfortable because I can “talk dog” for hours.
-Whether it’s about the poison bird water triple in Missouri or the dove hunt in my backyard, or following Chip as he worked his way through a TDX track or putting the first points on a show dog.
+If you ever feel like hearing my favorite stories, sit down and get comfortable because I can “talk dog” for hours.
+Whether it’s about the “poison bird” water triple in Missouri or the dove hunt in my backyard, or following Chip as he worked his way through a TDX track or putting the first points on a show dog.